TOEFL full form: Test of English as Foreign Language

 To enhance the experience of TOEFL iBT, the test duration has been reduced to 3 hours, which is 30 minutes less than before.
 This was a welcome change by many, who thought the duration was way too much for a computer-based test.

-The other significant change is TOEFL Format is ‘MyBest Scores’, which send the universities and institutions the best scores of each module from all the TOEFL exams you have taken in the previous two years.
+The other significant change in TOEFL Format is ‘MyBest Scores’, which send the universities and institutions the best scores of each module from all the TOEFL exams you have taken in the previous two years.
 The afternoon sessions are also available for the tests worldwide.

 As we have already mentioned, the TOEFL Syllabus is made of four subjects, called TOEFL modules.
 They are: Reading, Writing, Listening, and Speaking.
-The test is an assessment of the candidate is all these modules and it provides a score for that, indicating one’s proficiency level in the English language.
+The test is an assessment of the candidate in all these modules and it provides a score for that, indicating one’s proficiency level in the English language.
 Here is all you need to know about the different modules of the TOEFL Exam: TOEFL Syllabus

 The right way to approach the TOEFL Preparation is to understand the Exam Pattern and the types of questions better and then start your preparation.
 There are two ways to prepare for TOEFL Exam.
 Either self-study or by joining the classes for the preparation.
 TOEFL test materials and papers are the best ways to go if you are looking forward to self-study.
 Here is all you need to know about preparing for TOEFL: TOEFL Preparation

 The TOEFL Scores have a scale of 0 to 120, which is 0 to 30 for each module.
 The Speaking section is scored with a scale of 0 to 4, but then it is again converted into a 0 to 30 scale.
 Here is all you need to know about TOEFL Results and Scores: TOEFL Scores